This guide shows you how to work out annualised hours and holiday entitlement using myhrtoolkit as a powerful annualised hours calculation tool.

 This may be due to the employee not having completed a full year, or because the user had a period of Variable hours within the previous 12 months.

 It’s also possible that it’s because the employee was Variable Hours within the last 12 months.

 The Annualised Hours tab

-The Annualised Hours tab focusses purely on the Annualised Hours component of a user’s employment.
-The information is presented per user, and is filterable.
+The Annualised Hours tab focuses purely on the Annualised Hours component of a user’s employment.
+The system presents information per user and is filterable.

 Filtering the Annualised Hours tab